Forests, fields, and Perrineville Lake along two easy trails.

 Trails in Monmouth County are marked by difficulty and not by color blazes, and all trails here are BLUE SQUARES.
 With just two trails it’s easy to follow.

 The trails leave in different directions from this lot.
 We did the Lakeside Loop first and then Rocky Brook.
-I’ve split the directions up as many people will do one or the other and not both.
+The directions are split into those sections as many people will do one or the other and not both.

-0.0 – The trail starts at the kiosk.
+0.0 – The trail starts at the kiosk in the Agress Road parking lot.
 Follow the trail along the field.